luluzerogintoki/ML-for-NLP/README.md

 # ML-for-NLP

-This includes assignments and the project for Maching learning for Natural Language Processing.
+This includes relevant assignments and projects for Natural Language Processing related tasks.